Aizu’s iconic winter snapshots: the No. 1 Tadami River Bridge Viewpoint and more!

 No. 1 Tadami River Bridge in summer.
 (Image credit: 福島県観光物産交流協会)

-And maybe once again in spring, when greenery is abundant.
+And I'd like to visit maybe once again in spring, when greenery is abundant.
 No matter which season, you can count on the views to be stunning.
 If you have more time, there are many other spots along the Tadami Line from which you can get stunning views of the Tadami River and its many bridges.

 View from the Kaneyama Fureai Hiroba Viewpoint.
 (Image credit: photoAC)

 One such place is the Kaneyama Fureai Hiroba Viewpoint (かねやまふれあい広場), a short 800m walk from JR Aizu-Kawaguchi Station (会津川口駅).
 You can get a picturesque view of the train passing by the river, against a backdrop of the mountains.
 Along the riverbanks you can see a small village with colourful houses.
-It must be wonderful to wake up to beautiful views of the river every morning!
+How wonderful it must be to wake up to beautiful views of the river every morning!

 Tsuruga Castle in winter.
 (Image credit: JR East / Carissa Loh)